Updated: March 10, 2021

 At this point, your priority is to protect your best source of income – yourself.

-Get a health insurance, if you don’t have one yet, but more importantly, live a healthy lifestyle and maintain a positive outlook on life.
+Get health insurance, if you don’t have one yet, but more importantly, live a healthy lifestyle and maintain a positive outlook on life.

 If you’re the breadwinner, get term life insurance.
 This is the cheapest way to make sure your family won’t suffer financially in case you kick the bucket sooner than you expect.